Revised: New design specifications for MyGeotab Add-In icons

 Height = 24 px, Width = 24 px

-When creating your icon, it must conform to the line properties below:
+When creating your icon, if there are any strokes in the design, whether the stroke is part of the solid filled-in shape or a reverse cut-out, or it must conform to the line properties below:

 Stroke / Line weight = 2 px, Corner radius = 2 px